Desktop wallets are a great option for anyone sending frequent Bitcoin payments from their computer.

-KeepKey, TREZOR, and Ledger Nano S all work with Electrum.
-TREZOR and the Ledger Nano S both work with Copay.
-TREZOR and KeepKey both work with Multibit HD.
+KeepKey, TREZOR, and Ledger Nano X all work with Electrum.
+TREZOR One and Model T and the Ledger Nano S and X all work with Copay.

 Setup is very easy and you can have your hardware wallet securely signing transactions via your desktop wallet in just a few minutes.